constiny/LTV/README.md

 > Total Sales = Number of transactions * Single transaction amount
 > = Number of transaction in Unit time * Customer Purchasing Lifetime Length * Single Transaction Amount

-Each element is following a common probability distribution.
+Each element is following common probability distribution.

 > * Number of transaction in Unit time ~ Poisson Distribution
 > * Customer Purchasing Lifetime Length ~ Exponential Distribution
 > * Single Transaction Amount ~ Gamma Distribution

 ## Pareto-NGD Gamma-Gamma
-The model we adopt in this study is called **Pareto-NGD Gamma-Gamma** model which is combined by two probalistic model,**Pareto-NGD** for when will customer buy and **Gamma-Gamma** for how much will customer buy.
+The model we adopt in this study is called **Pareto-NGD Gamma-Gamma** model which is combined by two probabilistic models,**Pareto-NGD** for when will the customer buy and **Gamma-Gamma** for how much will the customer buy.
 These two models utilize the customer purchasing history to estimate the distribution parameters which could be derived by **Maximum Likelihood Estimation**.
-The model Pareto-NGD Gamma-Gamma is an advanced but popular technique in studying CLTV hence it is also known as CLTV model.
+The model Pareto-NGD Gamma-Gamma is an advanced but popular technique in studying CLTV hence it is also known as the CLTV model.

 For detailed derivation, please refer to the papers in the appendix.

-> Note: The CLTV model in below is refer to the Pareto-NGD Gamma-Gamma model.
+> Note: The CLTV model below refers to the Pareto-NGD Gamma-Gamma model.

 ## Project setting
 <a id="ps"> </a>
-We are going to apply the CLTV model to a real-life e-commerce case and compare CLTV model’s prediction performance to traditional supervised learning methods including Random Forest, OLS, SVM.
+We are going to apply the CLTV model to a real-life e-commerce case and compare the CLTV model’s prediction performance to traditional supervised learning methods including Random Forest, OLS, SVM.

 # Model